invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/MailItemsAccessed.rst

     - EndDate is the parameter specifying the end date of the date range.

 -Output (optional)
-    - The Output parameter specifies whether the output should be saved to a file.
+    - "Yes" or "No" to specify whether the output should be saved to a file.
-    - Default: True
+	- Default: Yes

 -IP (optional)
     - The IP address parameter is used to filter the logs by specifying the desired IP address.